viza12/test2/README.md

 # Test2
 Just a test for Course 411.
-Publick Repo
+Public Repo